Go back to the previous page

 • The “lifespan” of each snapshot should not exceed 72 hours, otherwise the virtual machine will slow down significantly.

-And even though many people refer to SnapShot as a type of backup, file system snapshots cannot be considered a full backup, as they only contain the history of file changes.
+And even though many people call SnapShot a type of backup, file system snapshots cannot be considered a full backup, as they only contain the history of file changes.

 Rate this article